 ---|---|---|---|

-In Section I, you will earn 1 point for each correct answer.
-There are two types of free-response questions in Section II: long-essay and short-answer.
-The three long essay questions are worth 10 points each, whereas the four short-answer questions are worth 4 points each.
+In Section 1, you will earn 1 point for each correct answer.
+There are 2 types of free-response questions in Section 2: long-essay and short-answer.
+The 3 long essay questions are worth 10 points each, and the 4 short-answer questions are worth 4 points each.

 The multiple-choice questions are computer-graded, without penalty for wrong answers.
-Because the answers in Section II are handwritten and not choice-based, the free-response questions are graded manually by AP teachers and college professors called AP Readers based on the quality and accuracy of your answers.
+Because the answers in Section 2 are handwritten and not choice-based, the free-response questions are graded manually by AP teachers and college professors based on the quality and accuracy of your answers.

-Want a little more insight into the exam format?
-Then check out our article about the AP Chemistry exam format.
+Get a little more insight into the exam format by reading our article about the AP Chemistry exam format.

 Why Take AP Chemistry?